Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Abstract

 \section{Abstract}

 Large and complex datasets are often collected from several, possibly heterogeneous sources.
-Collaborative learning methods improve efficiency by leveraging commonalities across datasets while accounting for possible differences among them.
-Here we study collaborative linear regression and contextual bandits, where each instance's associated parameters are equal to a global parameter plus a sparse instance-specific term.
-We propose a novel two-stage estimator called \ours that leverages this structure by first constructing an entry-wise median of the instances' linear regression estimates, and then shrinking the instance-specific estimates towards the median. \ours improves the dependence of the estimation error on the data dimension, compared to independent least squares estimates.
-We then apply \ours to develop methods for sparsely heterogeneous collaborative contextual bandits, which lead to improved regret guarantees compared to independent bandit methods.
+Multitask learning methods improve efficiency by leveraging commonalities across datasets while accounting for possible differences among them.
+Here, we study multitask linear regression and contextual bandits under \emph{sparse heterogeneity}, where the source/task-associated parameters are equal to a global parameter plus a sparse task-specific term.
+We propose a novel two-stage estimator called \ours that leverages this structure by first constructing a covariate-wise weighted median of the task-wise linear regression estimates and then shrinking the task-wise estimates towards the weighted median.
+Compared to task-wise least squares estimates, \ours improves the dependence of the estimation error on the data dimension.
+Extensions of \ours to generalized linear models and constructing confidence intervals are discussed in the paper.
+We then apply \ours to develop methods for sparsely heterogeneous multitask contextual bandits, obtaining improved regret guarantees over single-task bandit methods.
 We further show that our methods are minimax optimal by providing a number of lower bounds.
 Finally, we support the efficiency of our methods by performing experiments on both synthetic data and the PISA dataset on student educational outcomes from heterogeneous countries.